Habberlabber/Cabana-Assignment/README.md

 # Cabana frontend developer assignment
 This repository contains the result of an assignment set by Caban A/S.
-The original assignment along with the design files can be found in the `/Assignment` filder
+The original assignment along with the design files can be found in the `/Assignment` directory

 ## Setup instructions